deprimus/Tale/SETUP.md

 The dialog module uses the following props:

 - a canvas
-- an Animator component (may be attached to the canvas itself)
+- an Animator component (can be attached to the canvas itself)
 - two objects with TextMeshProUGUI components (one for the actor, one for the content)
 - two objects, CTC and ACTC (both are optional)